t-karasova/grs-retail/tutorials/retail_api_v2_update_product_java.md

 ## Get started

-To fill the catalog or to update a massive number of products, we recommend using the `import_products` method.
+To fill the catalog or to update a massive number of products, we recommend using the `importProducts()` method.
 However, sometimes you might need to make some detached changes in your product catalog.

 For such cases, the Retail API provides you with the following methods: